 When to Be Immediately Concerned

-If you think you water is leaking it is more immediately concerning if you also have the following:
+If you think your water is leaking, it is more immediately concerning if you also have the following:

 - You are having regular contractions close together and appear to be in advanced labor.